Ferenc Nádasdy: Death

 On 4 January 1604, Ferenc, the Black Knight of Hungary, died of a mysterious and sudden illness in the middle of a battle.
 The disease which killed Count Ferenc Nádasdy is still unknown.
 It is known, however, that he had suffered a disease of the lower limbs for at least two years before succumbing to the illness.

 Aftermath

-After Nadasdy's death, the wealth and properties were inherited by Elizabeth Bathory.
+After Nadasdy's death, the wealth and properties were inherited by his widow, Elizabeth Bathory.
 From 1610, a confused, conceptual lawsuit took place against the widow and on 29 December she was sentenced to house arrest in the castle.
-They could not handle the lawsuit in official way.
+They could not handle the lawsuit in an official way.
 In July 1614, the testament of the Countess left her estate to her children.
 The process against Elizabeth ended with her death a month later.
 The descendants of Ferenc and Elizabeth were banished from Hungary and went to Poland.
 Although some returned to Hungary after 1640, that was the end of the noble status of the Báthory-Nádasdy family in Hungary.